Fitness Tips

 If your goal is to lose weight, then shoot for two sessions a day

-If weight loss is your primary goal, aim for two different exercises a day and maintain that for several days a week.
+If weight loss is your primary goal, aim for two different exercises a day.
 You can do one in the morning and another one in the afternoon.

 Workout to burn fat and lose weight